jcai849/jcai849.github.io/docs/life-prereq.md

 This is correct.
 The enemy is not complexity, but an inappropriate level of complexity.
 Neither too constrained and therefore unpleasant to work with, and not over-complex and unwieldy.
+Clearly there is a capacity for some complexity.
+Best to take the complexity that struggles to supply a good life, get that completely managed (as shown here), and use the surplus capacity for complexity to solve health and space travel.

 ![[Graph of prerequisites to self sufficiency](life-prereq.svg)](life-prereq.svg){#fig:life-prereq}